microsoft/Oryx/doc/configuration.md

 SourceDirectoryInBuildContainer | Directory inside Docker container contaiing source code                                   | "/tmp/sampleapps/nodejs/helloworld-nuxtjs/"
 PlatformName                    | Name of Oryx supported platform name                                                      | "nodejs"
 CompressDestinationDir          | Determines whether app is compressed to allow decompression for performance improvements  | "false"
+CustomRunBuildCommand           | Custom command that is run after `npm install` is run in the generated build script      | "echo CustomRunBuildCommand"
+CustomBuildCommand              | Custom build command that will run without `npm install` in the generated build script | "echo CustomBuildCommand"
+PruneDevDependencies            | When using different intermediate and output folders, only prod dependencies are copied to ouput  | "true", "" (meaning "true"), "false" (default)

 Python fields                   |       Description                                                                         |      Example
 --------------------------------|-------------------------------------------------------------------------------------------|----------------------------------------------